duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 * It keeps track of the current checkpoint and switches the checkpoint when the affine transformation is almost equal to an identity matrix

 ## Results {#cross-pro-duck-final-formal}
 No numerical evaluation criteria are defined at this stage of the project.
-A possible criteria could be the percent of succesful turns, however the algorithm is not currently robust enough to produce good results even half the time.
+A possible criteria could be the percent of successful turns, however the algorithm is not currently robust enough to produce good results frequently enough for this to be a worthwhile metric.

 Qualitatively, the presented algorithm can serve as a proof of concept that visual servoing could in fact be used for intersection crossing and lane following.
-As can be seen in the videos presented in [the results overview section]{#cross-pro-duck-final-result}, when the algorithm works it works very well.
+As can be seen in the videos presented in [the results overview section](#cross-pro-duck-final-result), when the algorithm works it works very well.

-Unfortunately, due to the issues outlined throughout this report and the required next steps, the algorithm does not currently perform robustly enough.
+Unfortunately, the algorithm does not currently perform very robustly.
 A likely reason is the inconsistency of the line detection and mismatches happening due to a lack of checks and balances.
 For example, the algorithm will sometimes match a corner that is off the visible screen, which is clearly not a good match.
 These checks and balances are only found during testing, and we unfortunately ran out of time to implement all of them.

 Nonetheless, the feasibility of this approach has been proven and it is hoped that subsequent work will occur to implement the next steps listed below.
-Please refer to [this instructions section]{#demo-cross-pro-duck-failure} for some fun failure videos!
+Please refer to [this instructions section](#demo-cross-pro-duck-failure) for some fun failure videos!

 ## Future avenues of development {#cross-pro-duck-final-next-steps}